Highlights and updates

-Many states have allowed insurers to file rates that assume CSR funding will not continue in 2018, but Vermont has taken the same approach as North Dakota, and is not allowing insurers to adjust rate filings to add a CSR load (but both of Vermont’s insurers intend to remain on the exchange for 2018).
+Almost all states allowed insurers to file rates that assume CSR funding would not continue in 2018, but Vermont took the same approach as North Dakota, and did not allow insurers to adjust rate filings to add a CSR load (but both of Vermont’s insurers remained on the exchange for 2018).

-Rate increases for 2018 slightly lower than insurers proposed
+Rate increases for 2018 were slightly lower than insurers proposed

-On October 6, the North Dakota Department of Insurance announced that rates for 2018 individual and small group health insurance had been finalized.
-Jon Godfread, who is not a fan of the ACA, states that “the heavy burdens created by Obamacare are continuing to force rates to significantly increase as time goes on,” but went on to say that the state is fortunate to still have a competitive market (it’s worth noting that while the ACA does need fixes, many of the factors that have driven rates higher over the last few years are related to long-term GOP sabotage, and the situation in 2017 caused by the Trump Administration and the GOP efforts to repeal the ACA).
+In October 2017, the North Dakota Department of Insurance announced that rates for 2018 individual and small group health insurance had been finalized.
+ND Insurance Commissioner, Jon Godfread, who is not a fan of the ACA, states that “the heavy burdens created by Obamacare are continuing to force rates to significantly increase as time goes on,” but went on to say that the state is fortunate to still have a competitive market (it’s worth noting that while the ACA does need fixes, many of the factors that have driven rates higher over the last few years are related to long-term GOP sabotage, and the situation in 2017 caused by the Trump Administration and the GOP efforts to repeal the ACA).

-The approved rates for 2018 are based on the assumption that CSR funding would continue, despite the fact that it was eliminated a few weeks before the start of open enrollment.
+The approved rates for 2018 were based on the assumption that CSR funding would continue, despite the fact that it was eliminated a few weeks before the start of open enrollment.
 North Dakota’s exchange insurers implemented the following average rate increases for 2018:

 - Blue Cross Blue Shield of North Dakota (Noridian): 22.6 percent (proposed increase was 24 percent; BCBS/Noridian has 35,000 members, including on and off-exchange enrollment).
 BCBSND is offering coverage statewide.

 - Sanford: 7.9 percent (proposed increases were 10 percent to 13 percent, depending on the plan; Sanford has 1,200 members).
 Sanford offers coverage in the Fargo and Bismark areas.